MarcHoutreille/ASBL-Feriadart/README.md

 <br>

-3. The 'Next Events'-section links to event coming up in the future, with also the possibility to see the artists subsribed to that event.
+3. The 'Next Events'-section links to events coming up in the future, with also the possibility to see the artists subsribed to that event.

 <br>